pxai/fjs/document/content/functionaljs.md

 - Lead to cleaner code.

 **Easy to test**
-Those could lead to bugs and make code more difficult to test and maintain.
+Just an input and its output: you don't have to care about anything else.
+Side effects make code more difficult to test and maintain.
 Why?
 Because to test something you probably need to define several mocks or prepare a lot of stuff.

-**No side-effects**
+**No side effects**
 This is the key: a pure function can’t change or alter anything out of its boundaries.
 It can’t depend on anything from the outside.
 That means that:

 - It can’t alter parameters, because it may alter the outside code execution.